nothingTVatYT/YAPC/README.md

 Yet another player controller (rigidbody, physics based FPS) for the Flax Engine

 Setup:
+If you haven't set up your input controls yet you can use the function in the main menu: Tools>YAPC>Check Input Settings.

 You can use the prefabs but basically it's a rigidbody with the script attached and three child nodes.
-There is the collider necessary for the rididbody, a static model used for a more convenient representation in the editor and obviously the camera.
+There is the capsule collider necessary for the rididbody, a static model used for a more convenient representation in the editor and obviously the camera.
 The HUD simply places the crosshair texture in the middle of the screen and switches it on and off depending on whether the mouse is grabbed by the controller.